Yaelokre: Genre and reception

 Outside of folk, Yaelokre's genre have also been described as a part of Original Pilipino Music (OPM), with Angan stating that the project has a role within its future, "one that's filled with magic, mystery, and wonder."
 Rafael Bautista of Nylon Manila further commented that the "level of creativity" in Ósk's style is rarely found in OPM, describing their work with "wonder and magic" due to the project's style and storyline.

 In listicles, Nylon Manila listed Yaelokre as one of "11 Breakout Stars From 2024 We Loved Seeing Winning," while Billboard Philippines counted Yaelokre in a list of "Filipino Artists To Look Out For This 2025."

+Personal life

+Ósk is non-binary and uses they/it pronouns.
+They also identify as a lesbian. Ósk has never revealed their age online and does not intend to, describing themself as "Keath years old."